Ishin-denshin (以心伝心)

 DIRECTOR/PRODUCER/PERFORMER/SOUND DESIGN

 Dwyer’s live theremin performance and pre-recorded piano improvisations by Japanese jazz composer Yoko Taguma build an immersive, reactive soundscape.
-The theremin, played without touch, becomes both a sonic and symbolic tool, echoing the essence of communication through intuition and proximity.
+The theremin, played without touch, becomes both a sonic and symbolic tool, capturing the essence of communication through intuition and proximity.